stephendolan/stephencodes/content/posts/lucky/lucky_with_stimulus.md

 Let's get these two working together for a super productive web developer experience!

+### Shortcut

+If you want an even quicker way to set up StimulusJS, go check out my [post on the Bloat gem](https://stephencodes.com/blog/quick-lucky-addons-with-the-bloat-gem/) for a way to get up and running in three commands!

 ## Setup

 All of these instructions can be found in their generic form in the [StimulusJS Documentation](https://stimulusjs.org/handbook/installing).